seheeAn/seheeAn.github.io/about/index.md

 ---
 layout: page
-title: About the Theme
+title: About ME
 tags: [about, Jekyll, theme, moon]
-date: 2016-03-21
+date: 2020-08-06
 comments: false
 ---

 <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>

 ## Features
-* Minimal, you can focus on your content
-* Responsive
-* Disqus integration
+* Sehee An
-* Syntax highlighting
+* Suwon, Korea
-* Optional post image
+* In kyungHee University
+* Magoring in Software Convergence.
-* Social icons
+* Sophomore
-* Page for sharing projects
+* Page for sharing my projects
-* Optional background image
-* Simple navigation menu
-* MathJax support
+* or my daily life

 ## Preview